 Due to the possibility of later economic rebound, these clients are not expected to migrate to IFRS 9 stage 3 based on their financial performance during the period of the crisis.
 In exceptional circumstances, such stage 3 migration can be triggered by liquidation/ bankruptcy caused by non-financial events (such as fraud) or significant disruptions threatening the long-term sustainability of the clients' business model.
 Consequently, the Bank continues to monitor the creditworthiness of these clients, particularly indications of potential inability to pay any of their obligations as and when they become due.

-As at 31 December 2020, the Bank has classified its clients awarded deferment into Group 1 and Group 2 (refer note 8.2).
+As at 31 December 2021, the Bank has classified its clients awarded deferment into Group 1 and Group 2 as disclosed in note 9.2.